-A minor in print/journalism at Millersville University is the gateway to a career that might not have even existed five years ago.
-Our graduates have gone on to work in media, public relations, state associations and the web.
-The University has provided the English department with state of the art equipment and software that allows students to have a head start on the ever changing job market.
+A minor in journalism at Millersville University is the gateway to a career that might not have even existed five years ago.
+Our graduates have gone on to work in media, in public relations, for state associations, for digital publications, as well as in businesses.
+The English department's state-of-the-art equipment and software allows students to have a head start on the ever-changing job market.

-It is important to stress that beyond the bells and whistles of technology the department strives to instill on its students the fundamentals of strong English communication.
-Good written communication skills are the cornerstone of any employment situation or research at the graduate level.
+Beyond technology skills, the department strives to impart the fundamentals of effective English communication.
+Good written communication skills are the cornerstone of any employment situation as well as research at the graduate level.

-There are courses offered in; basic news writing, ethics, feature writing, editing and page design, public affairs reporting, computer assisted journalism, journalism through women’s perspective, the press and society.
-There are several student publications where students can obtain valuable first-hand experience and build a portfolio to use when applying for a job or to graduate school.
+Our digital journalism program offers courses in basic news writing, ethics, feature writing, editing and page design, public affairs reporting, computer-assisted journalism, journalism through women’s perspectives, and the press and society.
+Several student publications provide students with valuable first-hand experience and the opportunity to build a portfolio to use when applying for a job or to graduate school.

-It is important to stress that in today’s fast-paced media environment more is required than just a degree, good grades and a resume.
-To that end the English department encourages students to go beyond their studies and serve internships related to the field.
-These off campus study options are available locally and in the state capital (Harrisburg) only 40 miles to the northwest.
-One or more internships allow students to gain valuable real world experience and networking contacts that last long after the experience ends.
+In today’s fast-paced media environment, more is required than just a degree, good grades, and a résumé.
+To that end, the English department encourages students to go beyond their studies and apply their skills in internships related to the field.
+These off-campus study options are available locally and in the state capital (Harrisburg) only 40 miles to the northwest.
+One or more internships allow students to gain valuable real-world experience and networking contacts that last long after the experience ends.

 List of job possibilities:

 - Program Director